carpentries-incubator/pangenomics/_episodes/01-introduction.md

 ## The *Streptococcus agalactiae* dataset

+In this lesson, we will perform a standard pangenomics pipeline, which consist of the genomic annotation, clustering of gene families by identification of orthologous sequences, and the description of the pangenome partitions and openness.
+For this we will work with the eight *Streptococcus agalactiae*
-*Streptococcus agalactiae* is a human pathogenic bacteria that causes neonatal infections.
-For this lesson, we will work with the eight *Streptococcus agalactiae* strains included in the first pangenome made by *Tettelin et al., 2005*.
+(a human pathogenic bacteria that causes neonatal infections) strains included in the first pangenome made by *Tettelin et al., 2005*.

 The genomes of strains 18RS21 and H36B are already in our `pan_workshop/data`, but the others will be downloaded and annotated in the following episodes.

 **Metadata**